-While recognising in the various religions of the world a response to God's self-communication, it is the conviction of Christianity that God's self-communication reached its perfect human expression in Jesus of Nazareth.
-It was he who clarified for us in his person and in his teaching who God really is: a God of love.
+While recognising in the various religions of the world a response to God's selfcommunication, it is the conviction of Christianity that God's self-communication reached its perfect human expression in Jesus of Nazareth.
+It was he who clarified for us in his person, in his actions and in his teaching, who God really is: a God of love.
 He also showed us how to respond to God in love.